whuwuteng/Aerial_Stereo_Dataset/README.md

 |Enschede|R-G-B|      10      |      10      |`x` |&#9745;|
 |DublinCity|R-G-B|      3.4      |      250-348      |`x` |&#9745;|

-In the table, the origin orientation accuracy  influence the data accuracy, dataset size.
+In the table, the origin orientation accuracy  influence the data accuracy, in order to improve the quality of the dataset, an ICP based Image-LiDAR is proposed to refine the orientation.

 ### Dataset structure